mmonraz/podcast/README.md

 If all the previous step where done correctly you just need to run the application by PodcastApplication class main method

-The application will create all the required database tables and will populated this tables with the information from the json file and will also populated the users for the security (which is for now is not working 100%)
+The application will create all the required database tables and will populated this tables with the information from the json file and will also populated the users for the security